sgandhi07/s.jay.gandhi/content/images-and-text/hamilton-biden-industry.md

 There is absolutely no reason that the Democrats are dragging their feed when it comes to adopting the Green New Deal platform, AND IF THEY LOSE THE ELECTORAL COLLEGE ELECTION-- yes, voter suppression, state-sanctioned right-wing, fascist violence, and contested ballots will be a factor, BUT FAILURE TO EMBRACE THE GREEN NEW DEAL will be an Ace Of Spades the Democrats refused to play when all and everything was at stakes.

 We are in a catastrophic crisis and the Democratic Party refuses to acknowledge and respond to the depth and extent of it.

+### RADICAL HAMILTON TO BIDEN: "ADOPT THE GREEN NEW DEAL.
+IT'S THE (INDUSTRIAL) ECONOMY, STUPID!"

 This crisis can be an opportunity though.
 A once in a lifetime opportunity at this point.
 The Green New Deal offers an opportunity to re-shape and re-calibrate the military, industry, and state banking nexus, to serve current needs, using its founder's, Hamilton's, own economic logic and principles.
 After reading Parenti, I realized that the military-industrial complex is not new.
 It is baked into our country's foundation, but because it is baked in, we can leverage the logic for our own ends.